 The thing is, you need to be extra cautious these days as it’s your entire team that is working remotely.

-What’s more, your employees are working remotely until further notice.
-And because of that, they may feel even more disconnected and lonely than under normal circumstances.
+What’s more, many employees are still working remotely on an ongoing basis.
+Without the usual office environment, they may feel more disconnected and isolated than before.

 Build Strong Connections With Your Remote Team With Haiilo

-Haiilo is a mobile-first employee communications tool made to help employers engage with their employees.
+Haiilo is a mobile-first employee communications tool designed to help employers reach and engage their people wherever they are working.

-Companies across the world are using Haiilo to reach, engage and understand their remote employees during the pandemic and here’s how:
+Organizations across the world are using Haiilo to reach, engage, and support their remote employees by making communication more accessible, more relevant, and more interactive.

 10 ways to reach, engage and understand remote employees

 Not all businesses are responding the same way to the coronavirus crisis.
-However, all of them make their employees their top priority and are implementing new ways of working and communicating to support them.
+However, one thing is clear: most organizations have made their employees their top priority and are actively rethinking how they work and communicate to support them in a remote environment.

 Discover how Haiilo’s employee experience platform can transform your organization